CodeKnights7/Quotes/README.md

 **Categories:** Explore quotes based on specific themes and categories.
 Whether you seek motivation, positivity, or success insights, the website provides a categorized approach to suit your mood and interests.

-**Shareable Content:** Share your favorite quotes with friends and family easily.
-The website allows seamless sharing on social media platforms, spreading the positivity and motivation to a broader audience.

 **Responsive Design:** Access the quotes anytime, anywhere, on any device.
 The website is designed to be responsive, providing an optimal viewing experience on desktops, tablets, and mobile devices.